sandboxie-plus/sandboxie-docs/docs/Content/ForceFolder.md

 ## What is matched

 During normal force-rule evaluation, Sandboxie first checks the executable's directory against _ForceFolder_.
 If that does not select a sandbox, it checks [ForceProcess](ForceProcess.md).
 If neither check selects a sandbox, the effective working directory and a document argument can also be checked against _ForceFolder_.
-The latter checks are skipped when Sandboxie's `Start.exe` is launching the process.
+The latter checks are skipped when the process being evaluated is Sandboxie's `Start.exe` itself.

 An ordinary folder entry is matched as a recursive path prefix.
 An entry containing `*` is instead handled as a wildcard pattern against the normalized directory path.
 A `?` character does not by itself switch a _ForceFolder_ entry to wildcard matching; it participates as a wildcard only when the same entry also contains `*`.
 Use [ForceProcess](ForceProcess.md) when selection by executable name is required.